 If you have not already invested in some orthotics to assist with supporting your arch and taking some pressure off of your posterior tibial tendon your Physical Therapist will advise you on whether you should purchase some, and where to do this.
 Often taping the bottom of the foot, which your Physical Therapist can do, and can teach you to do on your own, can be trialed before expensive orthotics are purchased.
 Taping may be enough in mild cases of posterior tibial tendon pain, as long as you can learn to control the position of your foot and maintain this position during high-level activities.
 In most cases shoe inserts, even pre-fabricated ones, will significantly improve the symptoms of a posterior tibial tendon problem, and will be recommended to both relief symptoms and to avoid any progression of the injury.
 Custom fit orthotics are recommended for any individuals who have a significant flattened arch, or for whom prefabricated ones do not relieve their symptoms.

 As mentioned above, excess weight can be the cause of posterior tibial tendon problems.
 Losing excess weight can greatly improve the pain you feel in your foot and make it easier to maintain normal foot alignment during everyday activities.
-Your Physical Therapist at Choice Physical Therapy of East Greenwich can discuss weight loss strategies with you and if need be, refer you to a Nutritionist who can also assist with this goal.
+Your Physical Therapist at Choice Physical Therapy can discuss weight loss strategies with you and if need be, refer you to a Nutritionist who can also assist with this goal.
 Often it is difficult to exercise and increase your energy expenditure to lose weight when you have a painful foot, however, there are several safe activity options that your therapist can discuss with you, such as stationary cycling or swimming.

-Activity modification is an important part of our treatment for posterior tibial problems at Choice Physical Therapy of East Greenwich.
+Activity modification is an important part of our treatment for posterior tibial problems at Choice Physical Therapy.
 Your Physical Therapist will strongly advise you to avoid any activities that cause you discomfort while you still have symptoms.
 This may also mean resting for a short period from any sport you do, or at least decreasing your amount of activity over a period of time.
 Your Physical Therapist will specifically guide you regarding the needed rest for your individual injury.
 This rest may seem quite difficult to achieve, however it is well known that without a relative rest for a painful foot, there is little chance for it to heal.
 A period of rest where the foot is not being aggravated also greatly improves the ability of any medication you may be taking, along with the Physical Therapy treatment you are receiving, to assist the healing of the injury.
 Your Physical Therapist will advise you when it is safe to slowly start back at your activity after your period of rest.